 Ticket Information for Battle of the Organs

-Tickets available in advance or on the door £15.
+Tickets available in advance on Selby Abbey’s website or on the door £16.
 Ticket includes a glass of wine or soft drink.

 Time: 7:30pm – 9:30pm

 Selby, Yorkshire YO8 4PU United Kingdom

 Join us as we welcome Martin Baker and John Scott Whiteley for our annual Battle of the Organs.
 These world class organists play two of the best organ consoles, battling against each other.
 Its a concert not to be missed.

 The programme include works to commemorate the Platinum Jubilee of H.M.
 The Queen and pieces in memory of Dr Francis Jackson.

 The Organists – Martin Baker and John Scott Whitely